music-practice-tools/youtube-current-time/README.md

 # youtube-current-time

-Provides a large clear time counter when YouTube videos are playing.
-Stays visible (unlike the player controls) and stay fixed while you scroll and interact with the webpage.
-It works with YouTube players that are embedded into a web page (with some restrictions including the YouTube website).
+Provides a large clear time counter when YouTube videos are playing embedded in a webpage.
+Ideal for listening to the audio of a video while viewing the rest of a page.
+Keeps the current play time visible while you scroll the player off the screen.

-- Keep track of and share interesting moments in a video (especially useful if sound only)
+- Cue on a time when listening
-- Provide time cues for when playing along
+- Note when something happens

-- Originally developed to support the activities in a [Musical U](https://www.musical-u.com/) listening course.
+This was originally developed to support the interactive activities in a [Musical U](https://www.musical-u.com/) listening course.

 ![A large clear timer overlayed on a video](demo.png?raw=true "The timer in action")